Alexander the Good: Foreign affairs

 The main concern of Alexander the Good was to defend the country in wars against superior armies.
 In order to do that, he forged a system of alliances with Wallachia and Poland, generally against Hungary (although he had been backed to the throne by Sigismund of Hungary).
 In 1402, he was sworn vassal of Jogaila, the King of Poland.
 The treaty was renewed in 1404, 1407, 1411, and 1415.

-Alexander participated in two battles against the Teutonic Knights: the Battle of Grunwald and the Siege of Marienburg.
-In 1420, he also, with the help of Poland, defended Moldavia against the first incursion by the Ottomans at Cetatea Albă.
+Alexander won two major battles against the Teutonic Order: the Battle of Grunwald in 1410 and the Battle of Marienburg in 1422.
+In 1420, he also successfully defended Moldavia against the first incursion by the Ottomans at Cetatea Albă.
 He also got involved in the power struggles of Wallachia by helping Radu II Prasnaglava in 1418 to 1419 and helping Alexandru I Aldea in 1429, mostly in order to prevent the capture of Chilia.

 Due to a territorial claim of Poland and the previous failure of the Polish king to fulfill his part of the vassalic treaty during an Ottoman attack in 1420, Alexander launched an attack on Poland during the Lithuanian Civil War.
 The attack ended with the Treaty of Suceava on 18 November 1431.